Stature: 175 см

 But the boy grew up and in 1937 he declared himself as a high-profile footballer.
 He scored three goals in a friendly match with the national team of Czechoslovakia.

 In 1938, Stoke finished the regular season on the 17th place.
 Looking for a team able to win the titles, Matthews asked for a transfer to a stronger club.
 This caused an outcry of the “Stoke City" fans.
 The whole town asked him to stay.
 Fans staged a rally near the team headquarters, there were about three thousand people.
 Therefore, under their pressure, Stanley changed his mind.

-In May 1938, Matthews went to the England team on tour in Europe.
-The first match was to be played in Berlin against Germany.
+In May 1938, Matthews went to the English national team on European tour.
+The first match was to be held in the German capital Berlin against the German team.
 Adolf Hitler wanted to use the game for their own purposes - to promote the Nazi government.
 During the preparation of the English players for the game in the locker room, the representative of the Football Association of England came back and said that they should salute raise your right arm up when the national anthem will be played in Germany.
 Matthews later recalled:

 The dressing room erupted.
 There was bedlam.
 All the England players were livid and totally opposed to this, myself included.
 Everyone was shouting at once.
 Eddie Hapgood, normally a respectful and devoted captain, wagged his finger at the official and told him what he could do with the Nazi salute, which involved putting it where the sun doesn't shine.